RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

    -- Implement logics relevant to your proxy
  - Update config.json

-The rest of the article discusses how to implement logics in the JavaScript file and how to setup configuration in the config file.
+The rest of the article discusses how to implement logics in the JavaScript file (the renamed template.js) and how to setup configuration in the config file.

-**If not specified, the coding discussion is about the JavaScript file.**
+**All discussion is limited to the files under the renamed "_template" directory unless specified otherwise.
+The coding discussion is about the JavaScript file unless specified otherwise.**

 ## Add or discover a device

 There are two types of devices: discoverable and on-demand.
-You implement 'init()' for a discoverable device and 'addNewDevice()' for on-demaind one.
+You implement 'init()' for a discoverable device(e.g. Philips Hue) and 'addNewDevice()' for an on-demaind one (e.g. TTS Player).

 ### Discover a device

-In the init() function of JavaScript file, discover local devices, and then declare them by emitting a 'newDevice' event.
-To discove a device, you normally need the libraries provided by the manufacture of that type of devices.
+You implement 'init()' function and remove 'addNewDevice()' in the JavaScript file.
+In init(), discover local devices, and then declare each of them by emitting a 'newDevice' event.
+To discover a device, you normally need the libraries provided by the manufacture of that type of devices.

-The following code snippet uses the faked 3rd party device libary called sdk_bluetoothlock.
-For working examples, consult ../philips-hue/ and ../wemo/.
+The following code snippet uses a faked 3rd party device library called 'sdk_bluetoothlock'.
+For working examples, consult philips-hue and wemo directories.

 ~~~ javascript
  bleLocker.prototype.init = function () {